 Best women’s sailing trousers: pull-on style

-Starting at the most basic of the budget end, Highlander makes waterproof pack-away trousers that could be a quick solution for otherwise clement conditions, maybe to avoid splashes in a dinghy tender.
-They’re advertised as windproof, waterproof and breathable, and are thin enough to pack into a small carrybag.
+Starting at the most basic of the budget end, Highlander makes waterproof pack-away trousers that are a quick solution for otherwise clement conditions to avoid those splashes in a dinghy tender.
+Thanks to the windproof, waterproof and breathable design and the fact that they are thin enough to pack into a small carry bag, will make these trousers a must-have for your next adventure.

-They have an adjustable elasticated waist and an ankle fastening.
-There are no pockets, just access slits, and one reviewer commented that these gape when you’re sitting, which would let water in.
+Unfortunately, there are no pockets, just access slits, and one reviewer commented that the trousers gape when you’re sitting, which could let water in.
+But the adjustable elasticated waist and ankle fastening are good for comfort, which almost makes up for it.

 Note: We may earn a commission when you buy through links on our site, at no extra cost to you.
 This doesn’t affect our editorial independence.